What You Need to Know

 - Galactooligosaccharides (GOS)

 - Human milk oligosaccharides (HMOS)

 By feeding probiotics with prebiotic fibers, many symbiotic health benefits arise.
-In fact, research shows that prebiotics may help reduce LDL “bad” cholesterol.
-Not only that, but they may also improve bone health by increasing how much calcium is absorbed in the body.
+In fact, research shows that prebiotics may help reduce LDL, the bad cholesterol, which can lead to heart disease.
+Also, they may also improve bone health by increasing how much calcium is absorbed in the body.
 These fibers may also help strengthen the immune system.

 Most people can benefit from prebiotics, but there are some people that may not tolerate them well.
 In fact, health experts report that prebiotics may worsen symptoms for those with conditions like irritable bowel syndrome (IBS).

 People with IBS cannot tolerate FODMAPs, or certain sugars that aren’t completely digested or absorbed by the intestines.
 Consuming such compounds will cause them symptoms like abdominal pain, gas, bloating, diarrhea, or constipation.
-Prebiotics like onion, garlic, artichokes, chicory, wheat, and asparagus are high in FODMAPs.
+Prebiotics like onion, garlic, artichokes, chicory root, wheat, and asparagus are high in FODMAPs.

 How Women Uniquely benefit from prebiotics

 Most people can benefit from prebiotics in their diet.
 However, women can reap unique health benefits.
 For example, many women can relate that yeast infections are the worst.
 They are painful, itchy, and uncomfortable.
 Having such an infection can really stop your day in its tracks.